 This small (it’s only 42km in length) Balearic Island has a big reputation.
-Famous for its super-clubs, all-night beach parties and packed street bars, Ibiza is the go-to sun spot for most school leavers, dance music ravers and all-round party animals.
+Famous for its super-clubs, all-night beach parties, and packed street bars, Ibiza is the go-to summer holiday spot for school leavers, ravers and all-round party animals from July to September.
 Most of the hardcore revellers head to Ibiza Town or San Antonio, where you’ll find the biggest nightclubs.
-Pacha and Amnesia are two of the island’s largest clubs, regularly hosting famous international DJs like David Guetta and Apollonia, but they can be pretty pricey places to party.
+Pacha and Amnesia are two of the island’s most famous clubs, regularly hosting top international DJs like David Guetta and Apollonia, but they can be pretty pricey places to party.

 3. Algarve, Portugal

-Another city to stop over in is Albufeira.
-Once a small fishing village, it’s now a burgeoning holiday favourite for many Brits, largely because of their beautiful beaches (are you sensing a theme?) the most popular of which is Praia dos Pescadores next to Albufeira old town.
-Grab a few suitably tacky souvenirs along Avenida Sá Carneira, before heading to Teodosio restarant for traditional Portuguese piri-piri chicken that puts Nandos in the shade.
-If you want to escape the swarms of sumemr tourists in Albufeira then head to the smaller beaches of Praia do Lourenço or Praia da Galé, a 10 minute drive from the centre of the city.
-Public tansport is limited (although the train connecting Lagos with the Spanish border is relatively convenient) so the best way to explore the Algarve is typically by car.
+Another city to stop in is Albufeira.
+Once a small fishing village, it’s now a burgeoning holiday favourite for many Brits, largely because of its beautiful beaches, the most popular of which is Praia dos Pescadores next to Albufeira old town.
+Grab a few suitably tacky souvenirs along Avenida Sá Carneira, before heading to Teodosio restaurant for traditional Portuguese piri-piri chicken that puts Nandos in the shade.
+Public transport is limited (although the train connecting Lagos with the Spanish border is relatively convenient) so the best way to explore the Algarve is typically by car.

 4. Nice, France

-For budget eats, stock up at the daily market in Vieux Nice or Cours Saleya - buy all the ingredients to build your own traditional tuna sandwich, a pan bagnat, to take on a picnic atop one of the many vantage points, including Mont Boron.
-Other local specialities include socca (chickpea flatbread) pissaladiere (a sort of pizza topped with anchovies, olives and onions) and or course, salade Nicoise (tuna salad).
-When you’re not too busy stuffing your face, check out Nice’s art galleries, including those dedicated to the works of Marc Chagall (guided tour €4.50 per person) and Henri Matisse.
+For budget eats, stock up at the daily market in Vieux Nice or Cours Saleya.
+Buy all the ingredients to make your own traditional tuna sandwich, a pan bagnat, (baguettes start from around €1) to take on a picnic atop one of the many vantage points, including Mont Boron.
+Other local specialties include socca (chickpea flatbread), pissaladiere (a sort of pizza topped with anchovies, olives, and onions) and of course, salade Nicoise (tuna salad).
+When you’re not stuffing your face, check out Nice’s art galleries, including those dedicated to the works of Marc Chagall and Henri Matisse.

 6. Antalya, Turkey

-There are many ways to get around the city, but one mode of transport unique to Turkey that you should try is the dolmus - a crammed minibus, crawling along the curbs waiting to be hailed down so the driver can stuff a few more passengers on board, they’re not the most comfortable ride, but you’ll get an insight in to local life and save a few euros on taxi fares at the same time.
-Blag a ride to Kaleiçi, Antalya’s old quarter - enter through Hadrianus Gate and try not to get lost in the maze-like narrow streets as you work your way to sites such as the fluted minaret and mosque, Yivli Minare, and the Ottoman clock tower in Saat Kulesi.
-If the walls of this ancient city start to feel like they're closing in then take some air down at Konyaalti Beach, an easy tram ride from the city centre heading west.
-With stetches of pristine sands, the Bey Mountains in the distance, watersports available, a marine animal park and a water-slide park close-by, if you get bored lazing on the beach all day there's plenty to keep you (or the kids) blissfully busy.
+There are many ways to get around the city, but one mode of transport unique to Turkey that you should try is the dolmus.
+A crammed minibus, crawling along the curbs waiting to be hailed down so the driver can stuff a few more passengers on board, they’re not the most comfortable ride but you’ll get an insight into local life and save a few euros on taxi fares at the same time.
+Blag a ride to Kaleiçi, Antalya’s old quarter.
+Enter through Hadrianus Gate and try not to get lost in the maze-like streets as you work your way around restored Ottoman dwellings.
+Stay the night here at one of the many intimate hotels, like the seven-bedroom Minyon Hotel.

 7. Sharm el Sheikh, Egypt

-The heat means that staying close to water is preferable, from keeping that bottled H2O handy, to picking a hotel with a stellar swimming pool or direct access to the beach.
-Na’ama Bay draws the largest number of tourists, with its clubs, cafés and shops and is a popular holiday destination for scuba divers and sun-worshippers alike.
-Some of the world’s best scuba sites lie just beneath the warm waves of the Red Sea: Tiran, Ras Mohammed and the SS Thistlegorm wreck are just a few world-class reefs accessible from Sharm by a two hour boat ride.
+The heat means that staying close to water is preferable, from keeping a bottle handy to picking a hotel with a stellar swimming pool.
+Na’ama Bay draws the largest number of tourists, with its clubs, cafés and shops, and is a popular holiday destination for scuba divers and sun worshippers alike.
+Some of the world’s best scuba sites lie just beneath the warm waves of the Red Sea: Tiran, Ras Mohammed, and the SS Thistlegorm wreck are just a few world-class reefs accessible from Sharm by a two-hour boat ride.
 Prefer to stay on terra firma?
-Spend Arabian nights out in the Egyptian desert on a Sinai Safari, guided over the sands by a Bedouin.
-Stay in traditional nomadic camps for three to six days, touring St. Catherine's monastery on the side of Mount Sinai, the Ein Hudra Oasis and Al hedouda, Sinai’s largest dune.
-Packages start at about £190 per person and include food, drink and your very own camel.
+Spend Arabian nights out in the Egyptian desert on a Sinai Safari, guided over the sands by a Bedouin, the local nomadic tribespeople.
+Packages start at about £240 per person and include sights like the Ein Hudra Oasis and Al hedouda, Sinai’s largest dune, as well as food, drink and your very own camel.

 8. Bali, Indonesia

-One of 17,000 islands in the Indonesian archipelago, Bali, also known as the Island of the Gods, is a pretty heavenly place - its got lush green rice terraces, volcanic hillsides, soaring mountains and swathes of golden sands.
-Most of the resorts are concentrated in the south of the island, particularly in Kuta, Denpasar (where the international airport is) and Seminyak.
-Kuta is crowded each year largely with Aussie tourists and surfers hoping to catch some waves along the beach, and you'll find the usual spattering on tacky souvenir shops, fast food joints and cheap bars in Jelan Legian street and Poppies Lane, an area popular with backpakcers and party-goers.
+One of 17,000 islands in the Indonesian archipelago, Bali, also known as the Island of the Gods, is a pretty heavenly place – think lush green rice terraces, clifftop temples, volcanic peaks and swathes of golden sands.
+Most of the resorts are concentrated in the south of the island, particularly in Kuta, Denpasar (where you’ll arrive at Bali Airport) and Seminyak.
+Kuta is crowded each year largely with Aussie tourists and surfers hoping to catch some waves along the beach.
+You’ll find the usual spattering of souvenir shops, fast food joints and cheap bars in Jalan Legian street and Poppies Lane, an area popular with backpackers and party-goers.

 9. Orlando, Florida